-As an encouragement to have vacant land within townships developed, Council uses its Business and Residential Development Support Policy to provide assistance wherec.
-Council will support existing businesses to relocate premises as much as practicable, except where the new location requires significant capital upgrade investment.
+As an encouragement to have vacant land within townships developed, Council uses its Business and Residential Development Support Policy to provide assistance where-

 - Council may support potential new residential development when a residential dwelling is proposed to be built on land vacant for a period of 2 years within the townships of Berri and Barmera. - 2.
 Council may support new residential development in the following ways - a.
 Place a freeze on Council rates to that of the minimum for 2 years; - b.
 Reduction of planning and/or building fees.